The BARS First Book Prize

 Eligibility and Nomination Procedures

-The competition is open to scholarly monographs by authors who have not published a monograph before.
-Books must be nominated by publishers or through the BARS membership.
-Nominations should attest to the importance of the book within the field, detailing its particular strengths and describing the nature of its original contribution.
-They should be no longer than one side of A4 in length.
+The prize is open to scholarly monographs published in English by authors who have not published a monograph before.
+Books may be nominated by publishers, by members of BARS, or by authors themselves, using the form at the link below.
+Nominations should attest to the significance of the book’s scholarly contribution, detailing its particular strengths and describing the nature of its originality in no more than 300 words.
+To ensure this remains a prize for Early Career Academics, the book’s official date of publication will be no later than 10 years after the award of the author’s PhD.

 The 2023 Award